Channel 2 Group Dubai: Reframing a Global Broadcast Powerhouse for Boardroom Credibility

 CONTEXT

-Its digital presence, corporate deck, and leadership messaging reflected a legacy broadcaster, not the forward-facing, media-intelligence player it had become.
+Yet externally, its brand had not evolved at the same pace.
+The company’s digital presence, corporate materials, and leadership narrative reflected a legacy broadcaster, not the forward-facing, media-intelligence business it had become.

-The brief: reposition Channel 2 Group as a modern, globally credible organisation — one that could speak confidently to investors, tech collaborators, and global rights holders alike.
+The mandate was clear: reposition Channel 2 Group as a modern, globally credible organisation — one capable of engaging investors, rights holders, and strategic partners with confidence.

-The work was not limited to a pitch deck or a new website layout.
-It was a recalibration of identity — grounded in strategy, visual discipline, and high-trust collaboration.
+The work was not limited to a deck refresh or a website redesign.
+It was a broader recalibration of identity — using narrative, structure, and visual discipline to make the company more legible and credible in high-stakes conversations.

 Legacy-format slide showing Channel 2 Group’s global media rights before rebranding, highlighting need for narrative and design upgrade